-Below is the most iconic place in Copenhagen: the Nyhavn canal.
-This is the tourist spot of that city, because of the colourful houses, the channel and the restaurants.
+Below is the most iconic place in Copenhagen—the Nyhavn canal.
+This is the tourist spot of that city, because of the colorful houses, the channel, and the restaurants.

 By tilting the camera, I was able to get a more dynamic and interesting composition.

 Whether you are photographing in your city or you are visiting a new one, keep experimenting.
 Try to find new compositions even at touristy spots.

 There are plenty of things you can try that I haven’t mentioned here.
-If you are not feeling confident enough, just take one classic shot of your subject before moving on with more creative ideas.
+If you are n’t feeling confident, just take one classic shot of your subject.
+Then you’re free to move on to more creative ideas.

 Keep an eye on shadows and patterns!
 Look straight down at the street from a high point of view rather than into the distance.
 Experiment with panning, intentional camera movements, and more.

 And, above all, be safe and have fun.